 Anxiety disorders are a common experience for children today.
 While having an anxious child can be scary and stressful for parents, there are many ways you can help your anxious child cope.

-I’m Christine Gierer, a child therapist at Silver River Counseling and here are 5 strategies that parents can use to better support and parent their anxious child.
+I’m Brittany McBryde Williams, a Child Therapist at Silver River Counseling and here are 5 strategies that parents can use to better support and parent their anxious child.

-Finding out what the root of your child’s anxiety is key.
+It’s important to find out the root of your child’s anxiety.
 Identifying what those triggers are and avoiding them is a great way to minimize any anxiety attacks your child might have.

 This might mean limiting stressful outings, switching up play dates with different friends, or even avoiding certain sensory stimuli.
 Keeping your child away from potential triggers will help them avoid anxiety attacks, which can be very scary for children.

 Second, Make sure they have a safe place to go when they need it.

 When your child starts to feel anxious or worried, sometimes the only way to calm them down is with a safe place.
 A safe place can be anything from their bedroom, to a special anxiety-free corner, to even a small stuffed animal.
 You can offer your child their safe place when they are feeling anxious.

 Third, Encourage them to talk about their feelings with an adult or friend.